 It’s that time of year again!
 Late summer and early fall is prime time for fresh vegetables in the garden.
-If you were lucky enough to grow some of the good stuff in your little spot this year, here are some easy tips to help you harvest your late summer vegetables at the right time for the best flavor, nutrition and texture.
+If you were lucky enough to grow some of the good stuff in your little spot this year, here are some easy tips to help you harvest vegetables at the right time for the best flavor, nutrition and texture.

 Beans are a crop that should be harvested every other day as they continue to produce new beans.
 Pick when the beans are just under the maximum size for their type, and always pick late in the day, never in the morning.
 Picking beans when there is dew still present encourages mildew diseases.